-While the development of a specific Roman bathing culture in the Late Republican period currently is much debated, this largely neglected Pompeii, although the city includes three large baths dated to this period.
+While the development of a specific Roman bathing culture in the Late Republican period currently is much debated, this topic is largely neglected in Pompeii, although the city includes three large baths dated to this period.
 This project analyzes two of these baths as key features of cityscaping.
-New excavations and detailed assessments of all standing remains, including the newest available 3D Modelling techniques as well as traditional documentation methods, provide fresh insights into the history, development, function, and cultural and sociohistorical context of the two baths.
+New excavations and detailed assessments of all standing remains, including the newest available 3D documentation and modelling techniques as well as traditional documentation methods, provide fresh insights into the history, development, function, and cultural and sociohistorical context of the two baths.

 The Stabian Baths are a key area for reconstructing the urban development of Pompeii and for studying the development of ancient bathing culture.
-According to Hans Eschebach (1979), the area was first occupied by an Archaic Altstadtmauer and from the 5th century BC onwards by buildings, gradually transforming, in six phases, a Greek palaestra with individual bathing cells into a Roman-type bath.
+According to Hans Eschebach (1979), the area was first occupied by an Archaic Altstadtmauer and from the 5th century BC onwards by a Greek palaestra with individual bathing cells that was gradually transforming, in six phases, into a Roman-type bath.
 Our excavations have shown that there is no trace of an early city wall at all, and that the Stabian Baths were only built in the late 2nd century BC and from the outset as Roman-type public bath.
 The complex was three times remodeled in line with new trends (after 80 BC, in the early 1st century AD, and between AD 41 and 79), and remained in use until the end of Pompeii in AD 79.
-Results of the excavation, which targeted the early phases of this terrain and the baths, will be published in two articles in peer-reviewed journals.
-Detailed reconstruction of the history after 80 BC requires further examination of the complex architecture and decoration.

 The Republican Baths received little attention after their excavation and preliminary publication in 1950, although the area is central for the urban development of Pompeii.
 This Topoi project achieved two major goals: for the first time, the Republican Baths, have been fully documented and analyzed using both traditional and state of the art digital approaches.
 Second, the barely examined and debated construction date and history of the complex as well as the functioning of its technology (water management, heating system) could be clarified.
 The Republican Baths developed as a private complex in the mid-2nd century BC and underwent several changes, which seem to have been mainly driven by practical necessities and less by new trends.
 While the Stabian Baths profited from the introduction of piped water into the city in the early Imperial period, the Republican Baths were abandoned around 30/20 BC and taken over by the owner of an adjacent house.
 The new owner used the terrain of the baths for a garden peristyle complex, which was once remodeled before it was significantly destroyed in the earthquake of AD 62.
 After this date, the terrain of the former baths was largely left in ruins and transformed into a building yard for quarrying volcanic ash and possibly for dumping building debris.

 The project has shown that current understanding of the early phases of urban development in Pompeii must be revised, and has identified a direct link between urban development and the development of bathing culture: key points in the city’s development such as the transformation into a Roman colony in 80 BC and particularly the connection to the Serino aqueduct in the early Imperial period directly impacted on the baths studied – positively in the case of the Stabian Baths, negatively in the case of the Republican Baths.

 The project has yielded and organized three international conferences: Development of Gymnasia and Graeco-Roman Cityscapes; Cityscaping and Bathing Culture in Ancient Italy and Cityscapes of Hellenistic Sicily: A Reassessment.
 Furthermore, the project received considerable interest in the media in Italy and Germany.
-It includes international staff from Germany, England, and Italy and from disciplines (Classical Archaeology, Environmental Archaeology, Bauforschung, Numismatics, Hydraulic Engineering, and Geo Science) and has trained numerous students from universities in Berlin (FU, HU), Bamberg, Darmstadt, Freiburg, Oxford, and Toronto, resulting in several BA and Master theses.
+It includes international staff from Germany, England, and Italy and from different disciplines (Classical Archaeology, Environmental Archaeology, History of Architecture, Numismatics, Hydraulic Engineering, and Geo Sciences) and has trained numerous students from universities in different countries, resulting in several BA and Master theses.